Daveralphy/Recursive-Insta-Scraper/README.md

 # Optional: Google Sheets Credentials (uncomment and fill if using Google Sheets export)
 # GOOGLE_SHEETS_SPREADSHEET_ID="your_google_sheet_id_here"
+```

-Important: Keep your .env file secure and do not share it or commit it to version control.
+'Important: Keep your .env file secure and do not share it or commit it to version control.'
 5. Configure your settings in `config.yaml`.
-```
 ---

 ## Usage

-Run the main script:
+1. Run the main script:
 `python main.py`

 Use the config file to adjust scraping limits, delays, and recursion toggle.